6 Go-To House Pricing Strategies Used to Sell Real Estate

 A comparative market analysis (CMA) puts your home side-by-side against other recently sold properties that are similar in location, condition, and size.

-A detailed CMA may run 30-plus pages long and cover:
+A detailed CMA may run 30-plus pages and cover:

 • A deep dive into the subject property, including any recent photos and new features worth mentioning

-• Somewhere between 10-12 comps within a certain radius of the property and details for each
+• Somewhere between 10 to 12 comps within a certain radius of the property, and details for each

-• A summary page of what each comp sold for
+• A summary page detailing the sale prices of each comp

 • A map of all included listings